chef/chef/docs/dev/design_documents/resource_load_and_converge_methods.md

 #### Compound Resource Convergence

-Some resources perform several different (possibly expensive) operations depending on what is set. `converge_if_changed :attribute1, :attribute2, ... do` allows the user to target different groups of changes based on exactly which attributes have changed:
+Some resources perform several different (possibly expensive) operations, depending on what is set. `converge_if_changed :attribute1, :attribute2, ... do` allows the user to target different groups of changes based on exactly which attributes have changed:

 ```ruby
 class File < Chef::Resource